Enabling Binary Neural Network Training on the Edge

 \section{Low-Cost BNN Training}

 As shown in Table~\ref{tab:memory_footprint}, all variables within the standard BNN training flow use {\tt float32} representation.
 In the subsections that follow, we detail the application of aggressive approximation specifically tailored to BNN training.
-Further to this, and in line with the observation by many authors that {\tt float16} can be used for ImageNet training without inducing accuracy loss~\citep{fp16_nvidia,fp8_16_ibm,mixed_precision_training}, we also switch all remaining variables to this format.
+Further to this, and in line with the observation by many authors that {\tt float16} can be used for ImageNet training without inducing accuracy loss~\cite{fp16_nvidia,fp8_16_ibm,mixed_precision_training}, we also switch all remaining variables to this format.
 Our final training procedure is captured in Algorithm~\ref{alg:bnn_ours}, with modifications from Algorithm~\ref{alg:bnn_vanilla} in red and the corresponding data representations used shown in Table~\ref{tab:memory_footprint}.
-We provide both theoretical evidence and training curves for all of our experiments in Appendix~A to show that our proposed changes do not cause material convergence rate degradation.